Pallbearer: British culture

-The arrangement for Princess Louise's funeral during 1768, held the first announcement that females were to be utilised as contributors of the pall at the funeral.
+The arrangement for Princess Louisa's funeral during 1768, held the first announcement that women were to be utilised as contributors of the pall at the funeral.
 Garter King of Arms then promptly notified the Lord Chamberlain that ladies had only gone into a funeral process by mourning or attendants under the chief mourners.
 To hold the ends of the pall draped over casket or to transport the coffin was a tremendous honour.
 The ability of pallbearers to come towards royalty which only few were allowed to, be it whether the King is alive or dead.

 Method of carrying

-Pallbearers in the US and Canada most commonly carry a casket by the handles, and at around waist height.
-In the United Kingdom, Australia, Ireland, and most countries in Asia, the coffin is often carried on the shoulders.
+Pallbearers in the US, Canada and Australia most commonly carry a casket by the handles, and at around waist height.
+In the United Kingdom, Ireland, and most countries in Asia, the coffin is often carried on the shoulders.
 There are typically 6 to 8 pallbearers depending on the size and weight of the coffin.

 In Scandinavia, the casket is carried by three straps, which go under the casket; the pallbearers on each side take their side of the strap over their shoulders and the casket itself is suspended by the straps on knee height.
 The advantage of this method is that the weight of the casket is distributed on the shoulders of the pallbearers, and the casket can be lowered immediately to the grave, as the pallbearers will simply walk lengthwise on each side of the grave.
 Once the casket has been lowered, the pallbearers on the right side of the casket (the heart of the deceased) then pull the straps off.